ProjectAida/aida/README.md

   * Output_Custom
   * Output_Snippets
 4. Upload the newspaper page images to the FullPages directory.
 Images should be located in at least two levels of sub-directories below (e.g., 'paper' and 'issue').
 Testing works with full newspaper page images, not snippets.
-5. Copy/paste all of the image filenames of the training snippets, with one filename/line into labelledImages.txt.
-Append the label \_true to all true image filenames and \_false to all false image filenames before the file extension.
-You may prefer to append these labels to the files themselves, so that you can simply output a directory listing to the file, with the labels already in place.
-One way or another, labelledImages.txt needs to have every filename from Output_Snippets with either a \_true or \_false label appended prior to the file extension.
-6. Open **src/execute/RunProgram.java**, and in line 50, make sure **int whatSet** is set to **"test."** The line should read: `int whatSet = test;`
+5. Open **src/execute/RunProgram.java**, and in line 50, make sure **int whatSet** is set to **"test."** The line should read: `int whatSet = test;`
-7. Determine which script you want to run.
+6. Determine which script you want to run.
 There are three possible scripts to run:
   * RunAll.sh: segments full page images of historic newspapers, processes snippets to prepare them for feature extraction, extracts feature values, and classifies image snippets as True (contains poetic content) or False (does not contain poetic content)
   * RunPageSegementation.sh: segments full page images of historic newspapers and saves snippets for later processing
   * runImageProcess.sh: processes existing snippets to prepare them for feature extraction, extracts feature values, and classifies image snippets as True (contains poetic content) or False (does not contain poetic content)
-8. Specify desired options, if you will be running either **RunAll.sh** or **runImageProcess.sh**:
+7. Specify desired options, if you will be running either **RunAll.sh** or **runImageProcess.sh**:
 In the script you want to run (either **RunAll.sh** or **runImageProcess.sh**), find the line containing `java execute/RunProgram <flag1> <flag2> $i`
   * update flag1 to one of two values, '357' or '5', to specify which blurring to use
   * update flag2 to one of two values, 'C' or 'R', to specify whether to use regular blurring or the consolidation technique **Example**: `java execute/RunProgram 5 C $i`
-9. Run desired script:
+8. Run desired script:
   * To run entire program, run the script with the command `./RunAll.sh` in a terminal while in the parent directory.
   * To run only the subset of the program that segments full page images of historic newspapers and saves snippets for later processing, run the script with the command `./RunPageSegementation.sh` in a terminal while in the parent directory.
   * To run only the subset of the program that processes existing snippets by performing blurring and/or consolidation, feature extraction, and classification processes, run the script with the command `./runImageProcess.sh` in a terminal while in the parent directory.
-10. Copy the data directory to a new directory with a different name, to preserve all of the input and output data (e.g., cp -r data data-code-run-yyy-mm-dd-hhmm).
+9. Copy the data directory to a new directory with a different name, to preserve all of the input and output data (e.g., cp -r data data-code-run-yyy-mm-dd-hhmm).
 Create a readme file that explains any necessary variables.

 ## Directories and Files ##
 aida